-Students enter a degree, diploma or certificate programme, which is a combination of subjects that have been constructed to provide you with a particular knowledge and skills base, and leads to a qualification.
+Students enter a degree, diploma or certificate program, which is a combination of subjects that have been constructed to provide you with a particular knowledge and skills base and leads to a qualification.

 The redress category is derived, for South African applicants only, from the racial classification of their parents during Apartheid.

 If you are offered a study place, you must sign up before the start of the first term.
 This is called registration.
 Registration gives you student status, commits you to a certain program, and to pay fees for it.

 The subjects and ratings that you must obtain to be considered for admission for a particular degree or diploma program.